-Variation in skin colours was associated with the concentration of pteridines but not carotenoids (Figure

-4).
-Specifically, tissues with higher concentrations of drosopterin had redder hues (lower hue values), and tissues with higher xanthopterin, colourless pteridines and total pteridines had more saturated colours (Table 2).
-Tissues with higher concentrations of colourless pteridines also had lower luminance (darker).
-Yellow-red (including browns, N=150) tissues had higher concentrations of drosopterin (Figure 4C), colourless pteridines, and ketocarotenoids compared to black/grey/white tissues (N=36; 186 tissue samples in total), whereas dietary carotenoid and xanthopterin concentrations were similar in all skin colours (Table S2, Figure S2).
-Additionally, the luminance of skin colours was associated with habitat productivity (PC1 95% CIs 2.56 - 10.18), with darker colours in more productive environments (Figure S3), but environmental PCs did not predict hue or saturation (Table S3).
+Variation in skin colours was associated with the concentration of pteridines but not carotenoids (Figure 4).
+Specifically, redder skin hues (lower hue values) were associated with higher drosopterin concentrations, and more saturated colours were associated with higher xanthopterin, other pteridines and total pteridine concentrations (Table 2).
+Tissues with higher concentrations of other pteridines also had lower luminance (darker).
+Yellow-red tissues (including browns, N=150) had higher concentrations of drosopterin (Figure 4C), other pteridines, and ketocarotenoids compared to black/grey/white tissues (N=36; 186 tissue samples in total); whereas dietary carotenoid and xanthopterin concentrations were similar in all skin colours (Table S4, Figure S2).
+Additionally, skin luminance was associated with habitat productivity (PC1 95% CIs 0.716 - 8.943), with darker colours in more vegetated environments (Figure S3), but environmental PCs did not predict hue or saturation (Table S5).